Beginner’s Guide to Overlanding

 Greetings GoLifers!
 “Overlanding” is a term we have all heard over the past few years, as it has become increasingly popular among the 4x4 community.
 But what is overlanding?
 And do we as RVers fit that description or lifestyle?

-First, let me introduce you to overlanding and what full-time adventure travel in an RV is like.
-Then, I will share some insider info on what tools, gear, and apps I use to make the best of full-time adventure travel.
+First, let me introduce you to overlanding and what long-term adventure travel in an RV is like.
+Then, I will share some insider info on what tools, gear, and apps I use to make the best of this kind of adventure travel.
 Lastly, I’ll let you know how you can get involved in the overlanding community and connect with like-minded adventure travelers.

 So, What is “Overlanding?”